Azure/aks-engine/docs/topics/proxy-servers.md

 ## Cluster Nodes

 In your cluster you've to configure a proxy server on both, your worker nodes as well as your master nodes.
-This is required for example to use `apt` and even to use `docker pull` to download container images.
+This is required for example to use `apt` and also for `docker pull` to download container images.

 You can use the same manual configuration for the proxy servers as described in the [AKS-engine](#aks-engine) section above.
 But that's a very static way to achieve that.
 A better way to dynamically configure your cluster nodes is using a Kubernetes [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) this will also take care of newly added nodes while scaling out your cluster.